jarviscanada/jarvis_data_eng_TomasRotbauer/linux_sql/README.md

 | disk_io         | Number of disk I/O devices   | smallint
 | disk_available  | Available disk space   | varchar
 # Test
+Here are some of the testing methods that were used for functionality validation purposes as well as debugging:
+## Bash scripts
+* The `bash -x` option was used for debugging.
+It prints out the details about where program control does what.
+* "psql_docker.sh" functionality was verified/tested
+  using Docker CLI.
+E.g., after running the create command, check if volume was created using `docker volume ls` command.
+* "host_info.sh" & "host_usage.sh" were tested on the local
+host, and manually verified by checking the database contents and making sure the entries match the actual specifications.
+## SQL queries
+Mock data was generated consisting of several entries.
+The output of each query was tested against the expected result.
+For example, in order to test the query that computes the average memory consumption, three insertions were made with a synthetic timestamp mapping to one five-minute interval.
+The average used memory was averaged manually, and made sure to match the output.
+The other two queries were even simpler to manually verify.
+#Improvements
+The following is a list of features that could be improved or added:
+1. Add support for other operating systems.
+Currently, the bash scripts and psql image only work with Linux.
+2. Integrate a backup storage system to account for potential data loss.
+Currently, the database exists only on one of the machines.
+3. Add an automatic alert mechanism for the event when host failure occurs, as explained in the queries section.
+This would ensure that such events don't happen without anyone noticing.